 Now, based on the number of linked entity types, we have 4 types of degrees of relationships.

 Let’s discuss them one by one with the help of examples.

-In this type of relationship, both the associating entity type are the same.
+In this type of relationship, both the associating entity types are the same.
 So, we can say that unary relationships exist when both entity types are the same and we call them the degree of relationship is 1.
-Or in other words, in a relation only one entity set is participating then such type of relationship is known as a unary relationship.
+In other words, in a relation only one entity set is participating then such type of relationship is known as a unary relationship.

 Example: In a particular class, we have many students, there are monitors too.
 So, here class monitors are also students.
 Thus, we can say that only students are participating here.
 So the degree of such type of relationship is 1.

 In a Binary relationship, there are two types of entity associates.
 So, we can say that a Binary relationship exists when there are two types of entity and we call them a degree of relationship is 2.
 Or in other words, in a relation when two entity sets are participating then such type of relationship is known as a binary relationship.
 This is the most used relationship and one can easily be converted into a relational table.

 Example: We have two entity types ‘Student’ and ‘ID’ where each ‘Student’ has his ‘ID’.
 So, here two entity types are associating we can say it is a binary relationship.
 Also, one ‘Father’ can have many ‘daughters’ but each ‘daughter’ should belong to only one ‘father.
 We can say that it is a one-to-many binary relationship.

 In the Ternary relationship, there are three types of entity associates.
 So, we can say that a Ternary relationship exists when there are three types of entity and we call them a degree of relationship is 3.
 Since the number of entities increases due to this, it becomes very complex to turn E-R into a relational table.
 Now let’s understand with the examples.